ACTFL Writing Proficiency Test® (WPT)

 How is the WPT rated?

-The levels of writing proficiency vary by the scale requested.
-A WPT can be requested on the ACTFL scale, Interagency Language Roundtable (ILR) scale, or Common European Framework of Reference for Languages (CEFR).
-An ACTFL WPT reports a rating between Novice and Superior on the ACTFL scale.
-An ILR WPT will rate between ILR 0 (No Proficiency) and ILR 5 (Functionally Native).
+The levels of writing proficiency vary by the requested rating scale.
+A WPT rating can be requested on the ACTFL scale, Interagency Language Roundtable (ILR) scale, or The Common European Framework of Reference for Languages (CEFR).
+An ACTFL WPT provides a rating from Novice to Superior on the ACTFL scale.
+An ILR WPT will rate between ILR 0 (No Communicative Ability) and ILR 5 (Mastery).
 A CEFR WPT reports a rating between A1 and C2.

-The WPT assesses language proficiency in terms of the ability of the candidate to use the language effectively and appropriately in real-life situations.
-It does not address when, where, why, or the way in which a writer has acquired his/her language.
+The WPT assesses language proficiency in terms of the candidate’s ability to use the language effectively and appropriately in real-life situations.
+It does not address when, where, why, or the how a writer has acquired his/her language ability.
 The WPT is not an achievement test assessing a writer's acquisition of specific aspects of course and curriculum content, nor is it tied to any specific method of instruction.
-The WPT does not compare one individual's performance to that of others; rather, it evaluates each individual's performance according to the assessment criteria of the rating framework.
+The WPT does not compare an individual's writing ability to that of others; rather, it assesses the demonstrated individual writing ability against the specified rating framework.

 In an Official/Certified WPT, the WPT is blindly rated by two ACTFL Certified WPT raters whose independent ratings must agree before an official rating is released.